Lorentzian Einstein metrics with prescribed conformal infinity: The modified Einstein equation

 \section{The modified Einstein equation}

-When dealing with the Einstein equation, a first difficulty, well understood by now, is that the gauge invariance of the Einstein equation under the diffeomorphism group makes it a very degenerate system.
-A standard way of solving this difficulty is using DeTurck's trick~\cite{DeTurck1,DeTurck2}.
-To explain this method, we will make use of some reference metric $\gref$ that we will define shortly.
-To avoid unnecessary repetitions, let us introduce the following
+When dealing with the Einstein equation, a first difficulty, well understood by now, is that the gauge invariance of the Einstein equation under changes of coordinates makes it a very degenerate system.
+A standard way of solving this difficulty is using a technique that is often called ``DeTurck's trick''~\cite{DeTurck1,DeTurck2}, which employs a reference metric to get rid of this gauge freedom.
+In the setting that we are considering, it is important to choose a reference metric, which we will denote by $\gref$, which a certain asymptotic behavior at infinity.
+To avoid unnecessary repetitions, let us then begin by introducing the following definition, where $I:=(-T_0,T_0)$ denotes a small interval of the real line containing~$0$.